EyobAshenaki/alx-journey/0x00-shell_basics/README.md

-'100-lets_move' script moves all files beginning with an uppercase to the directory /tmp/u '101-clean_emacs' script deletes all files in the curret working directory that end with the character '~' '102-tree' script creates the directories 'welcome' 'welcome/to' 'welcome/to/school' in the current directory
+'100-lets_move' script moves all files beginning with an uppercase to the directory /tmp/u '101-clean_emacs' script deletes all files in the curret working directory that end with the character '~' '102-tree' script creates the directories 'welcome' 'welcome/to' 'welcome/to/school' in the current directory '103-commas' script lists all the files and directories of the current directory, separated by commas and directory names should end with a slash